Bad Reputation? Learn How to Fix It

 Transparency can foster trust with your customers.
 Respond to public social media comments in a helpful way that strives to take them private.

-If you can, take the conversation private so there’s an opportunity to fix problems without a public eye on the particulars.
+If you can, keep the conversation private so you can fix problems without the public's attention.

 Example: "We’re sorry you’re not happy.
 Please PM us or call this number ***-***-**** so we can make things right."